Mister-Eric/Mister-Eric/README.md

 🌱 I’m currently learning HTML, CSS, & JavaScript

-🇺🇸  I've driven through most of the "lower 48"
+🇺🇸  I've driven through all of the "lower 48" (many times)

 ⚡ Fun fact: I published a children's book in 2020.
 Check it out here: [book]